rjmahfuztech/tech-shop/README.md

 # Welcome to my tech-shop full stack project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is live link [https://tech-shops.netlify.app/](https://tech-shops.netlify.app/).

 ## About The Project